luoxiu/Schedule/README.md

 ## Contributing

-Schedule is a really nascent project for now, it only meets my needs.
-If you have any problems or advices, feel free to open an issues on GitHub.
+Schedule is a nascent project just to meet my own needs.
+If you have any problems or advice, feel free to open an issue on GitHub.

 ---

 Like **Schedule**?
-Please give me a star then tell your friends! 🍻
+Please give me a star and tell your friends! 🍻